 IWRMP (ORASECOM PH3) BASELINE ADJUST FOR THIS STUDY Complete construction of Neckartal Dam and support to irrigation included Neckertal Dam and the associated Environmental Releases are on.
 Releases for hydropower to start in 2021 and Irrigation demand from 2028 after the irrigation scheme was development Projected demand growth imposed on both Hardap and Naute dams.
 Projected demand growth imposed on both Hardap and Naute dams.
-Restrictions not imposed on water supply to users from Hardap and Naute dams.
-Restrictions not imposed on water supply to users from Hardap and Naute dams.

 Core Scenario analyses and results.
 The start date of the Core Scenario Analyses was set to May 2018.
 The WRPM was configured to run for 33 years, with the end date of 2050.
-1000 stochastic sequences were analyzed with the model, and the results are presented in the form of box and whisker plots.
+1000 stochastic flow sequences were analyzed with the model, and the results are presented in the form of box and whisker plots.
 These allow for the assessment of assurances, either risk of failure of dams or risk of non-supply of demands.

 The Pre-feasibility Study Phase I recommended that two Lesotho-Botswana transfer volume options be taken forward to Phase II of the Pre-feasibility Study.
 These two options refer to a high transfer of 186 million m3/a from Makhaleng Dam and a low transfer of 97 m3/a.
 The two Core Scenarios were defined by utilizing these two given transfer volumes.
-The Two Core Scenarios is identical, with the only difference being the two transfer volumes to Botswana, the high and the low transfer volume as define above.
+The Two Core Scenarios is identical, with the only difference being the two transfer volumes to Botswana, the high and the low transfer volume as defined above.
 Only the low transfer option allows for irrigation development to be supported from Makhaleng Dam as the yield from Makhaleng Dam is not sufficient when the high transfer option is in place.